-Today was the day to do an epic hike in the Central Cascade area.
-I’ve had my eyes set on Preacher Mountain for a couple of weeks now, but was waiting for the perfect day to go and today was it.
-I managed to get two coworkers who haven’t hiked in a while to come with me.
+Today was the day to climb something scenic in the Central Cascade area.
+I’ve had my eyes set on Preacher Mountain for a couple of weeks now, but I wanted good weather and optimal avalanche conditions so today was it.
+I managed to convince two workers to come along for the ride.

-Only one other car in the lot when we got to the trailhead just before 7:30 AM.
-After crossing the Middle Fork bridge we discovered that there was trail blasting working being done on the trail.
-Apparently no one wanted to work on a Sunday, so we sneakily walked around the machinery to get to the hikers’ path just past the creek.
+One other car in the lot when we drove into the trailhead at 7:30 AM.
+After crossing the Middle Fork bridge we discovered trail blasting work being done on the trail.
+We walked around the machinery and got to the hikers path just past the creek.

-We brought snowshoes but didn’t need them to get to the lake.
-After a brief lunch break, my two friends decided to call it a day and returned to the car as I continued onto the ridge to the summit.
-Snowshoes were very much needed from the ridge all the way to the summit.
-Some parts were slushy and some parts were steep, and the snowshoes did the trick.
+We brought snowshoes but didn’t need them to get to Rainy Lake.
+After a brief lunch break, my coworkers decided to call it and returned to the car, while I continued onto the ridge east of the lake.
+Snowshoes were very much needed from the ridge and rest of the way.
+Some slushy and steep sections to negotiate and the snowshoes worked out great.